 So how do you squeeze more money out of an already squeezed family budget?
 It's a matter of determination and discipline.

 - Don't overlook long-term goals.

 1. Set up an emergency fund

-Most financial experts recommend that you set aside an emergency fund of three to six months' worth of living expenses before you start saving for other goals.
+Most financial experts recommend that you set aside an emergency fund of 3 to 6 months' worth of living expenses before you start saving for other goals.

 While this money technically does not go toward any of your short-, medium- or long-term savings goals, it does act as a deterrent to tapping such important accounts as a 401(k) if you lose your job.